-However, on the website of the German Ministry of Foreign, you can quickly and dependably check which entry requirements apply for you.
+However, on the website of the German Ministry of Foreign, you can quickly and dependably check which entry requirements apply to you.

-They also have a list of German consulates and embassies where you can get information and file an application in your country.
+They also have a list of German consulates and embassies.
+There you can get information and file an application in your country.